 Be ready to hit the ground running.

-Your new hire’s first day on the job is not the day to come up with a plan and get your documentation in order.
+A new hire’s first day on the job is not the day to come up with a plan and get your documentation in order.
 Do you think that famous comfort food chef would toss a new salad-maker into the kitchen without first discussing the restaurant’s menu, her personal cooking style, and the rules of the kitchen?
-Would you expect success from a new team member who has only half-formed instructions and minimal documentation to work from?
+Would you expect success from a new worker who has only half-formed instructions and minimal documentation to work from?

 I really hope your answer is “no” here.